yevdyko/CV/README.md

 - Integrated a recommendation system into a backend that provides data based on the requested recommendation engine, including communication with Content Delivery and CRM services.
 - This involved an API design, importing about 500k records in 20 mins from files stored in AWS S3 storage and obtained through the data science pipeline.
 - Implemented recommendations based on Google Cloud Talent Solution API.
-- Initiated a separation of the module for logging methods and HTTP calls to the internal library in a monolithic application with the possibility to move it to the Ruby gem that can be used by other services.
+- Initiated a separation of the module for logging methods and HTTP calls to the internal library in a monolithic application.

 **Full Stack Engineer - iTechArt Group**, Belarus (April 2018 - July 2019)